wp-plugins/maxtradelogin/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The module delivered to your WordPress site management features to its users.
+Registration form may use reCaptcha.

 == Description ==

 The module delivered to your WordPress site management features to its users.
 It allows to visualize the state of the current user of your site, and shows additional information about it.
 Facilitates input into your site and the outcome of it.
 Allows change personal user data. a user may consider systematized all your publications.
 A direct link to the control panel.
 It allows to change the forgotten user password.
+Registration form may use reCaptcha.

 A widget that you can use in any of the other bands or side of your site.
 The widget allows you to visualize the data for the current user, and creates links to management.